rajpurkarlab/CheXzero/README.md

 ## Zero-Shot Inference
 See the following [notebook](https://github.com/rajpurkarlab/CheXzero/blob/main/notebooks/zero_shot.ipynb) for an example of how to use CheXzero to perform zero-shot inference on a chest x-ray dataset.
 The example shows how to output predictions from the model ensemble and evaluate performance of the model if ground truth labels are available.

+See the *Examples* selection below to see how to run zero-shot inference on various chest x-ray datsets.

 ```python
 import zero_shot